HoneyKat11/Shapes-Calculator/UPDATES.md

 **Link:** <br />

-**Summary:** The purpose of this task will be do add smart pointers to the point class and make any additional changes to ensure the smart pointers do not cause errors in the exisitng code.
+**Summary:** The purpose of this task will be to add smart pointers to the point class and make any additional changes to ensure the smart pointers do not cause errors in the exisitng code.

 ### Item 6: Add Smart Pointers to Line Class